day8/re-frame/docs/FAQs/LoadOnMount.md

 ## Do This Instead

-With re-frame, "imperative stuff" only ever happens because an event is dispatched.
+With re-frame, imperative, effectful stuff only ever happens during the handling of an event.

-When the user clicks on a button or tab to change what is shown to them in the UI, an event is dispatched, and it is the associated event handler which will compute the effects of the user's request.
-It might:
+When the user clicks on a tab to change what is shown to them in the UI, an event is dispatched, and it is the associated event handler which will compute the effects of the user's request.
+That might include:

   1. change application state so the panel is shown
   2. further change application state so that a "twirly busy" thing is shown
   3. issue a database query or open a websocket

-Also, remember that events should model "user intent", like "I'd now like to view overdue items".
+Also, remember that events should model "user intent", like "review overdue items".
 Be sure to never model events like "load overdue items from database" because that's just a low level operation performed in the service of fulfilling the user's intent.